TheJackiMonster/xrealAirLinuxDriver/README.md

-# Custom user-space driver for the nreal Air to use it on Linux
+# Custom user-space driver for the Xreal Air, Xreal Air 2 and Xreal Air 2 Pro to use it on Linux

 ## Information before use